Cat gap: Cat evolution

-All modern carnivorans, including cats, evolved from miacoids, which existed from approximately 66 to 33 million years ago.
+All modern carnivorans, including felids, evolved from miacoids, which existed from approximately 66 to 33 million years ago.
 There were other earlier cat-like species but Proailurus (meaning "before the cat"; also called "Leman's Dawn Cat"), which appeared about 30 million years ago, is generally considered the first "true cat".

 The increase in disparity through the early Miocene occurs during a time when few feliform fossils have been found in North America.
 The hypercarnivorous nimravid feliforms were extinct in North America after 26 Ma and felids did not arrive in North America until the Middle Miocene with the appearance of Pseudaelurus.
 Pseudaelurus crossed over to North America by way of the Bering land bridge from surviving populations in Asia 18.5 million years ago.
-All modern-day cats are descended from Pseudaelurus.
+All modern-day felids are descended from Pseudaelurus.

-Nimravids and barbourofelids were saber-toothed cat-like animals of the families Nimravidae and Barbourofelidae, respectively.
-Although not "true cats" of the family Felidae, they are closely related to felids.
-The Nimravidae are either basal feliforms or a sister group to both feliforms and caniforms, while the Barbourofelidae are a sister group to the Felidae.
-Physically, some Nimravidae and Barbourofelidae resembled the saber-toothed cat Smilodon, which would not appear until many millions of years later.
-Nimravidae also became extinct in North America during the "cat gap".
+Nimravids, also known as false-sabertooths cats, were a group of saber-toothed predators.
+Despite their cat-like appearance, they aren’t actually true cats, but instead a distinct family.
+Physically, some nimravids resembled the saber-toothed cat Smilodon, which would not appear until many millions of years later.
+Nimravids first appeared in North America around 40 Ma, with the appearance of Pangurban.
+The extinction of nimravids in North America marked the beginning of the "cat gap".

 Possible causes

 Hypercarnivorous tendency

 The history of carnivorous mammals is characterized by a series of rise-and-fall patterns of diversification, in which declining clades are replaced by phylogenetically distinct but functionally similar clades.
 Over the past 50 million years, successive clades of small and large carnivorous mammals diversified and then declined to extinction.
 In most instances, the cause of the decline was energetic constraints and pervasive selection for larger size (Cope's rule) that lead to hypercarnivory dietary specialization.
 Hypercarnivory leads to increased vulnerability to extinction.

-The nimravids were large cat-like animals that occupied this ecomorphic niche in the ecosystem until 26 Ma.
+The nimravids were large cat-like animals that occupied this ecomorphic niche in the ecosystem until 26 Mya.
 It is highly likely that their hypercarnivory led to their extinction in North America.
-After the extinction of the nimravids there were no other feliform or felid-like species until other felids arrived from Eurasia after crossing the Bering land bridge 18.5 million years ago.
+After the extinction of the nimravids, no other feliform or cat-like species were present in North America.
+This gap ended when felids arrived from Eurasia after crossing the Bering land bridge 18.5 million years ago.
 During this time there was great diversity among the other carnivorous mammals in North America – both hypocarnivorous and hypercarnivorous species – and other hypercarnivorous species existed before, during, and after the cat gap.